 4) Into the Dye Pots!
 Next, it was time to add our fabric to the dye pots!
 Julia had pre-prepared six dyes made from plants on her homestead, and in the neighborhood.
 I helped her gather goldenrod, and was able to gather a very large bag-full just by strolling along our pasture path with clippers in hand!

-The plants that she used, and the color they created were:
+The plants that we used, and the color they created were:

-- Pokeberry – Bright Pink (Note that the ripe berries are toxic to injest)
+- Pokeberry – Bright Pink (Note: Pokeberries are toxic to ingest, so keep a close eye on children)

 - Goldenrod – Bright Yellow